Mooney, Rolls Royce Look At Turbine Single

 Key Takeaways:

-• Rolls-Royce and Mooney Airplane Company signed a memorandum of understanding (MOU) to jointly explore developing a turbine-powered Mooney M20 airframe.
+• Rolls-Royce and Mooney Airplane Company signed a Memorandum of Understanding (MOU) at EAA AirVenture Oshkosh 2008 to explore developing a turbine-powered Mooney M20 airframe.

-• The project aims to integrate Rolls-Royce's newly launched RR500 TP turboprop engine, which is targeted for FAA certification in late 2010 and production deliveries in 2011.
+• The project will integrate Rolls-Royce's newly launched RR500 TP engine, which is targeted for FAA certification in late 2010 and production deliveries in 2011.

-• The initiative is currently an early-stage "exploration project" with tentative plans, as no first flight date or detailed development schedule has been set yet, and initial designs will not be pressurized.
+• The initiative is a tentative "exploration project" and "marketing investigation," with no set timeline for a first flight, and the initial turbine Mooney will not be pressurized.

 See a mistake?
 Contact us.